OniChron/SQL/README.md

-# SQL
+# Basics of SQL
-Basic understanding of SQL language.
+Basic understanding of SQL language and how to write some of it's codes.